tmtsoftware/esw/docs/src/main/technical/apps/sequence-manager-app.md

 are located in the `sequencer-scripts` repository.

 The obsMode configuration file is written in JSON.
 An example follows with three obsModes: IRIS_MCAO, IRIS_Calib, and WFOS_Calib.
 By convention obsModes start with the instrument's subsystem name followed by an underscore and some other description.
-The Sequencers can also have a variation now(eg. `IRIS.red`, `IRIS.blue`) to run multiple sequencers concurrently for a subsystem.
+The Sequencers can also have a variation now(eg. `IRIS_IMAGER`, `IRIS_IFS`) to run multiple sequencers concurrently for a subsystem.
 ```
 esw-sm {
   obsModes: {